wp-plugins/widget-wrangler/README.txt

 == Description ==

-Widget Wrangler gives the wordpress admin a clean interface for managing widgets on a page by page basis.
+Widget Wrangler is a plugin for Wordpress that gives admin a clean interface for managing widgets on a page by page basis.
-It's basically Drupal Blocks, but on every page, with the ability to set the widgets to default to certain 'regions'.
+It's basically Drupal Blocks on every page, with the ability to set the default location of the widgets in specific sidebars.
-It also provides widgets as a post type, and the ability to clone existing wordpress widgets.
+Widget Wrangler provides widgets as a post type, gives you the ability to clone existing wordpress widgets, and provides shortcode support for individual widgets.

-It has the ability to support multiple 'sidebars' (groups of widgets, regions).
+Now with multiple 'sidebars' (groups of widgets, drupal: regions)!

 Screencasts

 * [Getting Started Screencast](http://screencast.com/t/YjUwNDM3Zjk)
 * [Basic Examples w/ Advanced Parsing Screencast](http://screencast.com/t/NjI2NDYzY)
 * [Templating & PHP](http://screencast.com/t/YmI2Mjg1NT)